Chungus1310/ChunRP/README.md

 ### 🐛 Reporting Issues

 Found a bug?
 Please open an issue with:
-- Detailed description
+- Detailed description of the problem
-- Steps to reproduce
+- Steps to reproduce the issue
 - Expected vs actual behavior
 - System information (OS, Node.js version)
 - Provider and model being used
+- Any relevant error messages or screenshots

 ---